 After attaining a nursing degree, candidates should pass the National Council Licensure Examination (NCLEX-RN).
-Additionally, licensing requirements vary by state, and nurses should check in with their state health board for further requirements.
+Additionally, licensing requirements vary by state, and nurses should check with their state health boards for further requirements.
 Nurses are also responsible for maintaining and renewing their licenses through continuing education hours.

 Step 3: Specialize in Drug Safety

 Nurses will want to take additional training in pharmaceuticals and pharmaceutical safety, which is also known as pharmacovigilance (PV or PhV).
 While some employers may hire RNs without PV training as drug safety associates (DSAs), most employers want experience and knowledge of the drug safety industry.
 A multidisciplinary education and additional training help drug safety nurses acquire the experience and knowledge necessary to fulfill a variety of DSA tasks.
 Topics commonly covered in drug safety classes include good manufacturing practices and safety surveillance.